blynkkk/docs/blynk.edgent/supported-boards.md

 ## **Dynamic provisioning support**

-With dynamic provisioning, you can use Blynk.App to configure connection credentials for each device.
+With dynamic provisioning, you can use Blynk.Apps to configure connection credentials for each device.
 You can use the same firmware binary for all of the devices of the same type.

 * **ESP32** - with OTA support
 * **ESP8266** - with OTA support